Coronavirus and erectile dysfunction

-When should I talk to a doctor about my erectile dysfunction?
+Should I talk to a doctor about my erectile dysfunction after COVID-19?

 The NHS recommends that you talk to a doctor if you keep having erection problems.
 Not being able to get an erection repeatedly can be a sign of an underlying physical condition like diabetes or cardiovascular disease, so you may need some tests.

 If the cause isn’t physical, it may be that there’s an emotional or psychological issue to be addressed.
 Your GP might suggest relationship counselling or CBT (cognitive behavioural therapy).

 Whether or not you need treatment, your GP might recommend making some lifestyle changes that can help improve your general health, such as: